 Water management is a difficult and challenging job, either done by a utility company or a service provider.

-Thanks to real time technology, this job can be made less difficult — with smart software and devices water supply companies can maintain a dashboard of the supply and demand of water of different localities they cater to.
+Real-time technology makes this job less difficult.
+With smart software and devices, water supply companies can maintain a dashboard of water supply and demand for different localities they serve.
 These dashboards can help them calculate the demand of water in a particular area, and then they can decide whether they have to source or conserve water.

 Data, Data and More Data